 What is bupropion?

 Bupropion is a medication used to treat depression and seasonal affective disorder.
-It is marketed under the trade name Wellbutrin®.
-Bupropion is also sold under the trade name Zyban® as an aid to quit smoking.
-Bupropion belongs to the class of antidepressants known as norepinephrine-dopamine reuptake inhibitors (NDRI).
+It is marketed under the brand name Wellbutrin®.
+Bupropion is also sold under the brand name Zyban® as an aid to quit smoking.

-Can taking bupropion make it more difficult for me to become pregnant?
+I take bupropion.
+Can it make it harder for me to become pregnant?

 There are no studies that look specifically at fertility in women taking bupropion.
 Two cases have been reported of irregular menstrual cycles linked to bupropion use.
 However, these case reports did not mention fertility problems.

-Does bupropion use increase the risk for miscarriage?
+Does taking bupropion increase the chance for miscarriage?

+In every pregnancy, a woman starts with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 One study has suggested a weak association between first trimester exposure and heart defects.
 The design of this study does not allow a conclusion to be drawn.
-In contrast, other studies involving over 2,300 pregnancies exposed to bupropion in the first trimester showed no increase in the chance for birth defects when bupropion was taken during pregnancy.
+In contrast, other studies involving over 2,300 pregnancies exposed to bupropion in the first trimester showed no increase in the chance for birth defects.
 Therefore, it is unlikely that using bupropion during pregnancy would increase the chance for birth defects over the background risk.

 I need to take bupropion throughout my entire pregnancy.
 Can it cause withdrawal symptoms in my baby?

 There is very little known about long term effects on children exposed to bupropion during pregnancy.
 One study has suggested an association between prenatal exposure to bupropion and attention deficit hyperactivity disorder (ADHD).
-There are many factors that contribute to ADHD and further study is needed before a conclusion can be made.
-Presently, we do not know if taking bupropion during pregnancy would have any long-term effects on learning and behavior.
+There are many factors that contribute to ADHD and further study is needed before a link can be made.
+Currently, we do not know if taking bupropion during pregnancy would have any long-term effects on learning and behavior.

 Can I breastfeed while taking bupropion?